PrefectHQ/prefect/docs/core/idioms/flow-to-flow.md

     return {"param-key": "some-random-piece-of-data"}

-# assumes you have registered a flow named "exampled" in a project named "examples"
+# assumes you have registered a flow named "example" in a project named "examples"
 flow_run = FlowRunTask(flow_name="example", project_name="examples")

 with Flow("parent-flow") as flow: